luckykumarirai/easy-education/README.md

 </h2>

 ## About
-The aim of this project is to provide free learning and test skills.
+The aim of this project is to provide free learning and test skills.Experts can share the knowledge by writing by an article here that help learner to gain knowledge.

 ## Tech Stack